 We are not a home flipper, and this is a common misconception about our business.

 Home flippers aim to fix and flip homes for maximum price appreciation.
-Their business model is to buy low and sell high, whereas our model is to offer a fair market value and provide a service.
+Their business model is to buy low and sell high, whereas our model is to make a competitive offer and provide a service.
 In exchange, we charge a fee for that service.
 The service we provide is the certainty of an all-cash offer on your home and the ability to move on your own timeline; we’re also dramatically simplifying the home selling process for a better experience overall.
 We’re often credited with launching what’s being called the iBuyer business model in the real estate industry.

 Good condition at a competitive price